neondatabase/website/README.md

 │   ├── utils
 │   └── html.jsx — HTML template for all generated pages.
 Read more about it here — gatsbyjs.org/docs/custom-html
 ├── static
-│   └── fonts - Self-hosted fonts
+│   ├── fonts - Self-hosted fonts
+│   └── lottie-assets — images that are being used in lottie animations.
+Also note, that folder structure should be equal to the structure of components folder
 ├── gatsby-browser.js — This file is where Gatsby expects to find any usage of the Gatsby browser APIs (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.
 Read more about it here — gatsbyjs.org/docs/browser-apis
 ├── gatsby-config.js — This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. Read more about it here — gatsbyjs.org/docs/gatsby-config
 ├── gatsby-node.js — This file is where Gatsby expects to find any usage of the Gatsby Node APIs (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 Read more about it here — gatsbyjs.org/docs/node-apis